Sociology/Anthropology (SOA)

 SOA 456.
 Global Masculinities.
 4 Hours.

 Interdisciplinary survey of expressions of masculinity in global and transnational perspective, with emphasis on non-Western cultures.
 Themes and topics include motives for, and ethnographic and systematic approaches to study of men and masculinities interspersed with case studies of specific forms of masculinity in various geographic regions.
-Course Information: Same as GBL 455 and WGS 455.
-Prerequisite: Prior mastery of fundamental concepts, theories and terminology in WGS.
+Course Information: Same as IGS 455 and WGS 455.
+Prerequisites: Prior mastery of fundamental concepts, theories and terminology in WGS.

 SOA 457.
 Masculinities.
 4 Hours.